How a capsule wardrobe can make your life easier

 While we do appreciate a good pant suit when the situation calls for it, Resonance has long been expert at blending comfy leisurewear brands like Lolë, FIG and Miik with fashion brands like Part Two, ICHI and Eileen Fisher.

 Women in Stratford have been dressing this way all along.
-And we've helped.
-So it makes sense that Colmer has been enthusiastically recommending Resonance to her big city clients in 2020.
+And Resonance has helped.
+So it makes sense that Colmer has been enthusiastically recommending the shop to her big city clients in 2020.

 Adapting to pandemic conditions